jiadong324/1KG_LongRead_SV/README.md

 Check [SV calling](https://github.com/jiadong324/PanSV) for SV detection details.
 The callset can be viewed at UCSC track ([1KG Lin 1218](https://genome-test.gi.ucsc.edu/cgi-bin/hgTrackUi?db=hg38&g=longReadVariants)) and gnomad-LR.

+You can view the SVs from 1,218 genomes at [UCSC genome browser](https://genome-test.gi.ucsc.edu/cgi-bin/hgTrackUi?db=hg38&g=longReadVariants).
+The official release of UCSC Browser and gnomAD-LR will come soon.

 ### Individual genomes

 Multiple caller merged callset for each genome.
 Please check the index file (TBA) for download.

 ### Integrated callset

-We provide both GRCh38 and T2T-CHM13 callsets (zenodo link, TBA) for 293 HPRC+HGSVC genomes and 1,218 genomes.
+We provide both GRCh38 and T2T-CHM13 callsets (10.5281/zenodo.22000872) for 293 HPRC+HGSVC genomes and 1,218 genomes.

-**CHM13_INSDEL_HGSVC_HPRC_wAF.vcf.gz:** Integrated SVs from HGSVC/HPRC genomes with estimated allele frequency.
+**CHM13_INSDEL_293_wAF.vcf.gz:** Integrated SVs from HGSVC/HPRC genomes with estimated allele frequency.

 **CHM13_INSDEL_1218_wAF.vcf.gz:** Integrated SVs from all dataset containing 1,218 genomes with estimated allele frequency.

-**GRCh38_INSDEL_HGSVC_HPRC_wAF.vcf.gz:** Integrated SVs from HGSVC genomes with estimated allele frequency.
+**GRCh38_INSDEL_293_wAF.vcf.gz:** Integrated SVs from HGSVC genomes with estimated allele frequency.

 **GRCh38_INSDEL_1218_wAF.vcf.gz:** Integrated SVs from all dataset containing 1,218 genomes with estimated allele frequency.